ditanica424/CSC121-221/README.md

-# CIS115 and CSC221
+# Starting out with Pyton
-Starting out with Python
+CIS115 and CSC221